 M: Why does 3D Animation speak to you rather than drawing?

-M: What brings these communities together and how have this collective action changed in the midst of the pandemic?
+M: What brings these communities together and how has this collective action changed in the midst of the pandemic?

 M: Is there anything else that comes to mind that we haven’t touched on?